Staff & Leadership

 Born and raised in North Carolina, John McKinnon has been a lifelong Presbyterian.
 The son of a pastor, some of his earliest memories are of serving the community by visiting those in retirement centers and the homebound with his Dad.
 John’s passions are worship, pastoral care, youth ministry, and mission.
 He believes one of the primary tasks of our generation of Christians is to think creatively about how to take ministry outside the walls of the church.
 He is deeply committed to the care of the church members and also wants to carry the grace and love of the Spirit to our community, nation, and world.
 John enjoys working with the youngest and the oldest members of our congregation and everyone in between.

 Pastor John received his Bachelors of Science in 1994 from the University of North Carolina, Greensboro and his Masters of Divinity from Union Theological Seminary and Presbyterian School of Education, Richmond VA in 2006.
 Before answering the call to seminary, John designed and sold commercial playgrounds; was a probation and parole officer in Chapel Hill North Carolina; and directed a Presbyterian sailing camp, Camp Albemarle, located on the banks of Bogue Sound near Morehead City North Carolina; and was an adult probation and parole officer.
 While in seminary John was the youth minister for Tuckahoe Presbyterian Church for four years.
 Following seminary, he served as the Associate Pastor of First Presbyterian Church New Bern North Carolina for five years where he had the honor of also serving as the secretary for CODEP, a NGO in Haiti that does reforestation work and was the Pastor of the Beckley Presbyterian Church in Beckley West Virginia for five years.
-John and his wife Darci have two children, Aidan, a freshman at Memorial High School in Edmond and Ian, a member of the shark class at the First Presbyterian School.
+John and his wife Darci have two children, Aidan and Ian.

 Dr. Warren Puffer Jones